Egyptian church fire kills at least 41, most of them children- sources

 By Ahmed Mohamed Hassan and Sayed Sheasha

-CAIRO, Aug 14 (Reuters) - An electrical fire swept through an Egyptian Coptic Christian church during Mass on Sunday, causing a stampede and killing at least 41 people, most of them children,security sources said.
+CAIRO, Aug 14 (Reuters) - An electrical fire swept through an Egyptian Coptic Christian church during Mass on Sunday, causing a stampede and killing at least 41 people, most of them children and many suffering from smoke inhalation.

-The blaze started just before 9 a.m. in the Abu Sifin church in the city of Giza where 5,000 people had gathered.
+The blaze started just before 9 a.m. in the Abu Sifin church in the city of Giza where about up to 1,000 people had gathered.

 The fire blocked an entrance to the church, causing the stampede, the two sources said, adding that most of those killed were children.